Olympus E-420 vs E-520

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-420 and Olympus E-520 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-420 and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the E-420 and the E-520 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-420 and E-520 can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-520 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-420 or the Olympus E-520 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.